atharvParlikar/universe-vault/Comp sci/multi-threaded programming/race conditions.md

 3. Both threads write `count = 6`, and the increment from one thread is lost.

 To prevent this, synchronization mechanisms like [[mutex]] are used.

----

----

-This should fit well into your existing note style and reference system.